Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 18

 Siena is an ancient medieval city built on three hills and surrounded by walls.
-The entire city was built around the Campo square, which has always been considered as a work of art.
-Its narrow streets, museums, palaces, squares, countless churches and towers, speak clearly of the history of this city and the type of noble life today.
-This visit includes a visit to the Cathedral of Siena.
+The entire city was built around the Piazza del Campo, which has always been considered a work of art.
+Its narrow streets, museums, palaces, squares, countless churches, and towers clearly speak to the city's history and the noble lifestyle it enjoys today.
+This tour includes a visit to Siena Cathedral.

 3 hours Admission ticket included